How much time do you spend looking for useful tax information? Do you need all the South African taxes analysed and explained in one easy location?

 In increase of R0.30 in the general fuel levy

-The introduction of a tyre levy in order to finance recycling programmes, as well as increases in the incandescent globe tax
+The introduction of a tyre levy in order to finance recycling programmes, as well as increases in the incandescent globe tax, the plastic bag levy and the motor vehicle emissions tax.

 Increases of between 6 to 8.5% in the duties on alcohol and tobacco products.